M66B/FairEmail/FAQ.md

 FairEmail will automatically link not linked web [IRI](https://nl.wikipedia.org/wiki/Internationalized_resource_identifier)s for your convenience.
 However, texts and links are not easily distinguished, especially not with lots of [top level domains](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains) being words.
-This is why texts are sometimes recognized as links, which is better than not recognizing some links.
+This is why texts with dots are sometimes incorrectly recognized as links, which is better than not recognizing some links.

 <br />